rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-files-product-concepts/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The Rackspace Cloud Files storage system provides a secure, network-accessible way to store an unlimited number of files.
 Each file can be as large as 5 gigabytes.

-You can store as much as you want and only pay for the storage space you actually use.
+You can store as many files as you want and only pay for the storage space you actually use.

 Cloud Files also provides a simple yet powerful way to publish and